 - 1. Incompetent, inefficient, unreliable, unwilling, or incapable of fulfilling job duties assigned. - 2.
 Inadequate performance or neglect of duties assigned. - 3.
-Conviction of a felony or misdemeanor offense or a plea of guilty or no contest and the court grants a suspended imposition of a sentence on an offense which might adversely reflect on or create doubt about the moral character, credibility, or reliability of the employee. - 4.
+Conviction or a plea of guilty or no contest of either (1) a misdemeanor offense that adversely impacts the ability of the employee to perform job duties; or (2) a felony. - 4.
 Theft or misappropriation of Davison County property. - 5.
 Insubordination. - 6.
 Failure to observe drug and alcohol policies of Davison County. - 7.
 Failure to observe harassment policies of Davison County. - 8.
 Knowing or willful violation of Davison County ordinances. - 9.
 Unauthorized absences. - 10.
 Habitual tardiness. - 11.
 Sleeping/loafing during working hours. - 12.
 Disclosure of confidential information. - 13.
 Offensive or inconsiderate conduct, or use of abusive language in public, or toward the public, Davison County officials or fellow employees while on duty. - 14.
 Personal acceptance or appropriation of any fee, gift, tip or other gratuity or remuneration received solely for the performance of official duties in connection with Davison County employment. - 15.
 Knowing, intentional or repeated falsification of any application for employment or any Davison County record, report or time record entry. - 16.
 Willful alteration, destruction or waste of Davison County property, facilities, equipment or records. - 17.
 Serious or repeated disorderly conduct or horseplay. - 18.
 Threatening, intimidating, coercing or interfering with Supervisors or other employees. - 19.
 Deliberate attempts to injure another employee or fighting on Davison County property while on the job. - 20.
 Unauthorized possession of firearms, explosives or any dangerous weapons while performing Davison County work. - 21.
 Recklessness resulting in a serious accident while on duty, whether on or off Davison County property. - 22.
 Knowingly violating any policy of this manual.